seasketch/next/packages/client/README.md

 npm start
 ```

+## SSL

+If you need to run locally using SSL, you'll need to setup the [environment properly for both the api server and the client](https://github.com/seasketch/next/wiki/Setting-up-SSL-on-localhost).

 ## i18n

 Localization is managed using [i18next](https://react.i18next.com/).
 Wrap _all_ strings in appropriate tags so they can be translated into multiple languages.